Listeriosis in Pregnancy

 - Soft serve ice-cream

 - Cold meats

 - Dried/fermented sausages

-- Raw seafoods eg. Oysters, sashimi
+- Raw seafood eg. Oysters, sashimi

 - Smoked seafood

-- Pre packed and prepared salads
+- Pre-packed and prepared salads

 The ‘safest foods’ to eat in pregnancy are freshly prepared and freshly cooked foods.
 Ensure meat is well cooked.
 All hot food should be piping hot.
 The following foods are safe to eat in pregnancy: